 5. Limit exposure to news coverage

-This is an arduous task to handle, seeing as the earthquake is still being reported in the news and media.
+This is an arduous task to handle, seeing as attacks are being reported in the news and media.
 Did you know that according to research, some children believe that the events are reoccurring every time they see a television replay of the news footage?
 So folks, be mindful when trying to catch up with the news and even when having conversations about the tragedy.
 Or better yet, only do it when you know the little people are not around.

 6. Maintain your routines